 Erbium (1550nm), Ytterbium (1030nm), Neodymium (1064nm) and Thullium (1500nm).
 Double-cladding fibers have established themselves for efficiently coupling the pump light from high-power diodes into a doped fiber.

-Here the pump light runs in an additional cladding around the core along the fiber.
-In this way a long interaction distance for efficient pumping of the core fiber is achieved.
+Here the pump light runs along the fiber in an additional jacket around the core.
+In this way, a long interaction distance is achieved for efficient pumping of the core fiber.

 fiber laser

 A conventional solid-state laser consists of a pump diode, laser crystal and mirror resonator.
-If the laser crystal is replaced by a doped fiber and the mirrors by Fiber Bragg Gratings (FBG) incorporated into the fiber, which selectively reflect the laser wavelength in the core fiber, the fiber laser oscillator is obtained.
+If you replace the laser crystal with a doped fiber and the mirrors with Fiber Bragg Gratings (FBG) inserted into the fiber, which selectively reflect the laser wavelength in the core fiber, you get the fiber laser oscillator.
 The advantages are:

 transmit diffraction-limited laser light.

-When people talk about fiber lasers today, they often mean a combination of seed lasers and several fiber laser amplifiers, so-called EDFAs or YDFAs.
+When people talk about fiber lasers today, they often mean a combination of seed laser and several fiber laser amplifiers, so-called EDFAs or YDFAs.

 Because of the high gain in the fibers, feedback must be prevented.
-Faraday isolators are usually used for this.
+Faraday isolators are usually used for this purpose.

 Continuous wave fiber laser

-From the user's point of view, we distinguish between high-power lasers for material processing (metal cutting, welding, ...) and low-power lasers for various applications, e.g. in telecommunications or in biotechnology.
+From a user perspective, we differentiate between high-power lasers for material processing (metal cutting, welding, etc.) and low-power lasers for various applications, e.g. in telecommunications or biotechnology.

-In the high-power range, IPG was recently able to demonstrate a fiber laser with a beam power of 18 kW.
-The frequency-doubled fiber lasers from MBP Communications are becoming more and more interesting for applications in biotechnology, since many colors in the visible range are now available with sufficient power.
+In the high-performance sector, the company IPG was recently able to demonstrate a fiber laser with 18kW beam power.
+The frequency-doubled fiber lasers from MBP Communications are becoming increasingly interesting for applications in biotechnology, as many colors in the visible range with sufficient power are now available.

-Several wavelengths in the visible range are often required in a targeted manner, eg for flow cytometry or fluorescence microscopy, in order to excite the various fluorescence markers.
+Often several wavelengths in the visible range are specifically required, e.g. for flow cytometry or fluorescence microscopy, in order to excite the various fluorescence markers.

-In addition to classic diode lasers, fiber lasers are increasingly being used here, the output of which can be efficiently frequency-doubled via periodically poled crystals, so-called PPLNs.
-With this technology, the fiber lasers from MBP Communications now achieve significantly higher powers of 1-5W than corresponding diode lasers.
+In addition to classic diode lasers, fiber lasers are increasingly being used here, the output of which can be efficiently frequency-doubled using periodically poled crystals, so-called PPLNs.
+With this technology, the fiber lasers from MBP Communications now achieve significantly higher outputs of 1-5W than corresponding diode lasers.

 Pulsed fiber lasers and MOPAs

-For pulsed operation, fiber lasers are mode-locked (50fsek-50psek), Q-switched (10-500nsek) or used as MOPA (Master Oscillator Power Amplifier).
-Compact, maintenance-free, mode-locked fiber lasers with 50-100fsek and 100mW can be found, for example, in our time-domain THz spectrometers.
+For pulse operation, fiber lasers are used mode-locked (50fsec-50psec), Q-switched (10-500nsec) or as MOPA (Master Oscillator Power Amplifier).
+Compact, maintenance-free, mode-locked fiber lasers with 50-100fsec and 100mW can be found, for example, in our time-domain THz spectrometers.

-Raydiance presented the first short-pulse fiber laser with 700fsek and 5W for industrial applications.
-In the nanosecond range for material processing, the MOPA designs are slowly catching on.
+The company Raydiance has introduced the first short-pulse fiber laser with 700fsec and 5W for industrial applications.
+MOPA designs are slowly becoming established in the nanosecond range for material processing.
 Here the output of a seed laser (laser diode, solid-state laser or fiber laser) is highly amplified in several fiber amplifiers.
-This concept brings an invaluable advantage over classic Q-switched lasers.
-Their pulse duration is determined by the gain in the resonator and thus varies greatly with the repetition rate, typically between 10-300ns.
+This concept offers an invaluable advantage over classic Q-switched lasers.
+Their pulse duration is determined by the gain in the resonator and therefore varies greatly with the repetition rate, typically between 10-300nsec.

 In the MOPA, the seed laser defines the pulse duration and the fiber amplifiers deliver the energy without changing the pulse duration.
 The seed laser can be a laser diode whose pulse duration is adjustable.
-But it can also be a cw diode coupled with a fast electro-optical switch according to the figure above.
+However, as shown in the figure above, it can also be a cw diode coupled with a fast electro-optical switch.
 This cuts out variable pieces from the cw signal, which are then amplified in the fibers.

-In this concept implemented by ESI-PyroPhotonics Lasers, the transmission of the modulator can also be controlled and different pulse trains can be generated, including multiple pulses with any delays in between.
+In this concept, realized by the company ESI-PyroPhotonics Lasers, the transmission of the modulator can also be controlled and various pulse trains can be generated, including multiple pulses with any delays in between.

-The pulse train, once set, can then be called up via an external trigger and retains its shape regardless of the selected repetition rate, in the case of the Pyrophotonics laser up to 500kHz.
-This property is very valuable for the optimization of certain laser processes in material processing.
+The pulse train, once set, can then be called up via an external trigger and maintains its shape regardless of the selected repetition rate, in the case of the Pyrophotonics laser up to 500kHz.
+This property is very valuable for optimizing certain laser processes in material processing.

 Limitations of fiber lasers

-Three properties must be carefully considered in fiber laser design to ensure reliable operation:
+Three characteristics must be carefully considered when designing fiber lasers to ensure reliable operation:

-The ASE can be controlled well with suitable measures.
-Non-linear effects increase significantly with peak pulse power and adversely affect pulsed applications
+ASE can be easily controlled through appropriate measures.
+Nonlinear effects increase significantly with peak pulse power and affect pulsed applications